phucvu-nyu/bst236/docs/chapter_workflow/git.md

     Hit q to escape the log setup<br>
     If we stop here, you should be able to use Git and GitHub as a personal storage and distributor of your code.
 And for a student, this should be how you mainly use it.
 === "<11>"
     However, in real life, you tend to have collaborators.
-And more often than not, some time they made changes without your knowledge:
+And more often than not, sometimes they make changes without your knowledge:
     Let's say remotely I go to GitHub and answer some questions in animal.txt intentionally wrong Locally, I add and commit the change I made on the animal.txt.
     ```bash